RPeckover/Rogue-s-Gallery-Social-Media-App/README.md

 If a prompt already used is selected, it is placed in an array of used prompts.

-Each users content is stopred in an object and loaded onto their individual pages.
+Each users content is stored in an object and loaded onto their individual pages.

 Posts can be replied to by users with different prompts to provide interesting interactions.
 These messages are displayed appended to the initial post but are stored seperatley with that user's object.